syncfusion-content/fileformat-docs/File-Formats/XlsIO/Custom-XML-Support.md

 ---
 # Custom XML Support

-When you embed XML data in a document, the data is named as custom XML part which is used to store arbitrary XML data in the workbook.
+When you embed XML data in a document, the data is named as custom XML part, which is used to store arbitrary XML data in the workbook.

-Essential XlsIO supports the following functionalities with Custom XML such as,
+Essential XlsIO supports the following functionalities with Custom XML:

 * Adding CustomXmlPart to workbook
 * Reading CustomXmlPart from workbook

 **Add** **Custom** **XML**

-Adding Custom XML part to workbook is achieved by using **Add** method of **ICustomXmlPart** interface.
+Adding Custom XML part to workbook is achieved by using the **Add** method of **ICustomXmlPart** interface.

 The following code snippet illustrates on how to add a Custom XML part.